Which size is right for me?

 Can I customize my tallit?

 Yes, of course.
 Ben's Tallit Shop is the leading online tallit expert.
-We are set up to tie tzitzit according to almost any tying custom, tie techelet tzitzit, change the atara (neckband), sew on a lining and/or sidebands, and add custom letter embroidery in Hebrew or English.
+We are set up to tie tzitzit according to almost any tying custom, tie techelet tzitzit, change the atara (neckband) and sew on a lining, side bands or middle band.
+Note that some tallits have these options right on the product page, while others do not (see below).

 What is a tallit lining?

-Sidebands are like narrow ataras that go along the sides.
+Side bands are like narrow ataras that go along the sides.
 They are good for those who like a hefty tallit they can get a grip on.
 They are sewn on the underside of the tallit, at about the point where the atara ends.
 They are recommended for those who tug at the sides of the tallit a lot, which can cause tears.
+On some tallits they are made of smooth cotton.
+More commonly they are made of a synthetic patterned fabric strip similar to a simple white atara (neckband).

-A middleband goes straight across the middle of the tallit horizontally.
+A middle band goes straight across the middle of the tallit horizontally.
 Have you ever seen someone with a tear right smack in the center of their tallit?
 I have a theory to explain this phenomenon, but it's really just a hypothesis.
 I have spoken with various experts and nobody has a concrete answer.
 It's one of the mysteries of the universe.
-But in any case, a middleband prevents that.
-Personally I think they detract aesthetically from the look of the tallit.
+But in any case, a middle band prevents that.
+Some customers feel that a middle bands detracts aesthetically from the look of the tallit, others contend it enhances the look.
+Keep in mind that a tallit with a middle band doesn't fold up as neatly and takes up a bit more space in your tallit bag.

 Can you embroider lettering on the tallit?

 We embroider names in Hebrew or English on any of the tallit bags we sell, but we discourage customers from adding embroidery to the tallit itself.
 According to halacha, even adding a biblical verse is considered a leniency, therefore we feel adding a name onto the tallit itself is not very appropriate.
-Furthermore, it's not very aesthetic, because there is no place on the tallit that readily lends itself to name embroidery.
-On the other hand, we can add initials on one of the corners of the tallit.
-This is fairly involved (to prevent the letters from showing through backwards on the other side we have to unstitch the corner, do the embroidery and then sew it up again), therefore we charge $7.50 for this service.
+Furthermore, it's not very aesthetic, because there is no place on the tallit that readily lends itself to name embroidery, and because the letters appear backwards on the opposite side, which is sometimes visible when worn.

 I want a traditional white tallit with black stripes.
 You offer a wide selection, but they all look pretty much the same to me.
 What's the difference between the various black-on-white tallit options?